 On the death of Edward IV, his young sons, Edward V and Richard, Duke of York. were imprisoned in the Tower of London, after which they were never again seen alive, and the throne was taken by his brother, who became Richard III.
 His right was challenged by Henry Tudor, Earl of Richmond, who claimed to be the heir of Lancaster.

-Henry landed at Milford Haven in Wales on August 7, 1485 and Richard III advanced to meet him.
+Henry landed at Milford Haven in Wales on August 7, 1485, and Richard III advanced to meet him.
 The two armies eventually faced each other south of the village of Market Bosworth in Leicestershire.
 The ranks of the Yorkist army were infiltrated with treason.
-Lord Thomas Stanley and his brother Sir William who positioned their armies to the sides of the battle and their timely intervention ensured a victory for Henry Tudor, who suceeded to the throne as Henry VII.
+Lord Thomas Stanley and his brother Sir William positioned their armies to the sides of the battle and their timely intervention ensured a victory for Henry Tudor, who succeeded to the throne as Henry VII.
 Richard III was killed in battle, having refused to flee.
 Henry later married Edward IV's eldest daughter, Elizabeth of York.
-Click for a fuller account of the battle.

 An imposter arose to challenge the newly established Tudor regime in 1487.
-Lambert Simnel, who posed as Edward, Earl of Warwick along with his die-hard Yorkist supporters, including the Earl of Lincoln, Richard III's appointed heir, he planned an invasion of England.
+Lambert Simnel, who posed as Edward, Earl of Warwick along with his die-hard Yorkist supporters, including John de la Pole Earl of Lincoln, Richard III's appointed heir, planned an invasion of England.
 They were met by Henry VII's forces under the Earl of Oxford at East Stoke.
-Initially the rebel army seemed to be gaining the upper hand, but after the arrival on the battlefield of Lancastrian reinforcements, they were eventually routed and Henry VII triumphant.
+Initially, the rebel army seemed to be gaining the upper hand, but after the arrival on the battlefield of Lancastrian reinforcements, they were eventually routed and Henry VII triumphant.